d-terrell/Spotipi-Recreation/README.md

 # Project Journey
  ## Inspiration:

 I chose this project because of my strong inclination towards visual learning and hands-on experiences.
 Despite my limited knowledge of software, hardware, and the Raspberry Pi, I was eager to jump into a project that would contain all three areas while keeping me fully engaged.
-That's why I chose to create a display that visually represents the album art of the music I'm currently listening to on an LED panel.

 Music is a significant part of my creative process and daily routine, so selecting a project that merges visual elements with something as integral as music felt like a natural and exciting choice.

 ## Research and Planning: